 As you read through these skills, make note of which ones you believe are difficult for your child.

-The same way a teacher might target the nine times table, if that’s the one your child was struggling with, you can target and teach individual social-emotional skills too.
+In the same way, a teacher might target the nine times table; if that’s the one your child was struggling with, you can target and teach individual social-emotional skills too.

 Social-Emotional Skills Children Need to Be Successful

 There are some articles on the website that provide strategies for teaching specific skills.
 When that’s the case, I’ve linked directly to those articles for your convenience.